Sacrament of Baptism

 The community welcomes your child, our newest member, with joy.
 We pledge to assist you in passing on the rich faith tradition of the Catholic Church to your child.
 We welcome this opportunity to assist you in accepting God's call to be Christian parents and to aid you in your preparation for the celebration of Baptism

 Preparing for the Baptism of your child

-Baptism Preparation classes are held the first Sunday of every month.*
+Baptism Preparation classes are held on the first Sunday of every month.*

 Please contact Sr. Sonia at the Parish Office for more information and to schedule your class and your child's baptism.

 *If your child is seven years of age or older, please contact Sr. Sonia.

 Through baptism men and women are incorporated into Christ.
 They are formed into God's people, and they obtain forgiveness for all their sins.
 They are raised from their natural human condition to the dignity of adopted children.
 They become a new creation through water and the Holy Spirit.
 Hence why they are called, and they are indeed, the children of God. (from "Christian Initiation - General Introduction")

 To have a child baptized is an incredible gift to him/her.
 In baptism, a child is claimed by Christ and given a pledge in the life of the Kingdom of God.
 The child is welcomed into the community called Church where he/she will grow in the love of God.
 This is quite a gift, and for the parents of the child, it brings with it serious responsibility.

 Baptism is not merely a ritual that marks the birth of the child.
 It is not merely a celebration to welcome a new family member.
 Bringing a child to the baptismal font expresses the commitment of the parents to raise their child in the Catholic faith.